Up to 60% off sofas & mattresses — limited‑time deals.

 • Type: Viscoelastic and HR foam roll-up mattress

-• Comfort system: Viscofoam Soft + Viscofoam Firm comfort layers
+• Comfort system: Viscofoam Soft and Viscofoam Firm comfort layers

-• Support core: HR foam core with additional foam layers
+• Support core: HR foam core with added foam layers

 Review Score

-Pressure Relief 4.2 Great joint cushioning; strong for side sleeping comfort.
+Pressure Relief 4.2 Strong joint cushioning for side sleeping.

-Edge Support 3.8 Acceptable for sleeping near edge, softer for sitting.
+Edge Support 3.8 Fine for edge sleeping, softer for sitting.

-Overall Score 4.0 Best for motion control; trade-offs in cooling and bounce.
+Overall Score 4.0 Best for motion control, with clear trade-offs.

 Compare Performance Scores of These Mattresses